Skip to content

 Targeting Key Points for Recovery

-[Note: Cun is a traditional Chinese unit of measurement, often referred to as the “Chinese inch.”
+Cun is a Chinese unit of measurement, often referred to as the “Chinese inch.”
 It’s primarily used in acupuncture and Traditional Chinese Medicine (TCM) to locate acupuncture points on the body.

 How is cun determined?